botanid/javascript-training/README.md

 # javascript-training
-This is an introduction to the introduction to javascript.
+This is an introduction to javascript.